laravel-notification-channels/pushwoosh/README.md

 ## Requirements
 This make use of this package you need:
 - Laravel 5.5 or higher
-- PHP 7.0 or higher
+- PHP 7.1 or higher
-- An active Pushwoosh subscription
+- An active Pushwoosh subscription (and use at least one Pushwoosh SDK)

 ## Installation
 To install this package run the following command: